kora-projects/kora-docs/mkdocs/blog/en/you-need-good-jvm-engineers.md

 ---

-## Framework-Specific Knowledge Should Be Documented, Not Hoarded
+## Framework-Specific Knowledge Should Be Documented, Not Hoarded { #documented-not-hoarded }

 A healthy engineering organization should avoid depending on a few people who remember undocumented framework details.